 Each compliant device is given a set of secret Device Keys when manufactured.
 The actual number of keys may be different in different media types.
-These Device Keys, referred to as $K{d{-}i}$ (i=0,1,...,n-1), are provided by AACS LA, and are used by the device to process the MKB to calculate $K{m}$ .
-The set of Device Keys may either be unique per device, or used commonly by multiple devices.
+These Device Keys, referred to as K{d_i} (i=0,1,...,n-1), are provided by AACS LA, and are used by the device to process the MKB to calculate K_m .
+The set of Device Keys may either be unique per device, or used in common by multiple devices.
 The license agreement describes details and requirements associated with these two alternatives.
 A device shall treat its Device Keys as highly confidential, as defined in the license agreement.